Create startup, product, and founder videos in minutes | HeyGen

 What types of startup videos work best with HeyGen?

-HeyGen is ideal for founder videos, product explainer videos, investor update videos, and product launch videos that keep startups visible and consistent.
+HeyGen is ideal for founder videos, product explainer videos, investor update videos, and product launch videos that help startups stay visible and consistent.

 Yes.
 HeyGen replaces costly production teams with scalable AI video tools, helping startups communicate effectively while saving time and money.